 And so, your challenge is to find a way to serve others with your gifts— your time, your talent and your treasure.

-Only a relatively short time ago reaching 50 years old meant that we had come near the end of our lives and putting our affairs in order and perhaps having a little fun before the clock ran out became our main focus.
-With the advances we’ve made in medical science in particular, hitting the 50 year old mark still leaves many of us with another three to four decades of life to enjoy.
+Only a relatively short time ago, reaching 50 years old meant we had come near the end of our lives.
+At that age, putting our affairs in order perhaps having a little fun before the clock ran out became our main focus.
+With the advances we’ve made, particularly in medical science, hitting the 50 year old mark still leaves many of us with another three to four decades of life to enjoy.

-Most people spent the first 50 years of their life pursuing success as we traditionally define it and then spend the last few decades working on things that can uplift others.
+Most people spent the first 50 years of their life pursuing success as we traditionally define.
+They then spend the last few decades working on things that can uplift others.

 There are some whose careers or business did not quite turn out the way they expected and are now looking for ways to make an impact during the remaining time they have left.

 While that is admirable, I don’t believe you have to wait until you’ve lived half of your life to start making a difference.
-The time you spend bonding at a family gathering, visiting a bedridden friend, mentoring someone, or serving those in need in your community is priceless.
+The time you spend bonding with family, visiting a bedridden friend, mentoring someone, or serving in your community is priceless.
 It cannot be measured in dollars.
 You will nonetheless get a huge return on your investment because life always rewards those who give away their time.